 The structure of the interview usually goes as follows: First there are initial questions to get to know you and help you relax; then the interviewer will move onto some standard questions; and then there will be some personal questions about your experiences and then some thought-provoking questions.
-You’ll find examples in each of these categories below.
+You’ll find examples of questions in each of these categories below.

 Initial Questions to Help You Relax